Kendell Watkins

-Kendell Mario Watkins (born March 8, 1973 in Jackson, Mississippi) is a former American football tight end in the National Football League for the Dallas Cowboys.
-He was selected by the Dallas Cowboys in the second round (59th overall) of the 1995 NFL Draft.
-He played college football at Mississippi State University.
+Kendell Mario Watkins (born March 8, 1973) is an American former professional football player who was a tight end for the Dallas Cowboys of the National Football League (NFL).
+He was selected by the Cowboys in the second round of the 1995 NFL draft.
+He played college football for the Mississippi State Bulldogs.

-Early years
+Early life

 Watkins attended Provine High School, receiving All-district, All-metro and second-team All-state honors as a senior, after registering 14 receptions for 246 yards and 2 touchdowns.
 He played tight end, linebacker and defensive end.

 He accepted a football scholarship from Mississippi State University.
 As a freshman, he played only on special teams.
 As a sophomore, he underwent arthroscopic knee surgery near mid-season, which limited his playing time at tight end, although he was active in every contest and started 3 games.
-In one of those starts against Arkansas State University, he contributed to the team rushing for 464 yards in a 56-6 win.
+In one of those starts against Arkansas State University, he contributed to the team rushing for 464 yards in a 56–6 win.

 As a junior, he posted 6 receptions for 68 yards and one touchdown, but also accounted for 36 knockdown blocks.
-Against the University of South Carolina, he made a key block that dropped two defenders during a one-yard touchdown run in a 23-0 win.
+Against the University of South Carolina, he made a key block that dropped two defenders during a one-yard touchdown run in a 23–0 win.

 As a senior, he registered 10 starts, 5 receptions for 66 yards, one touchdown and 44 knockdown blocks.
 In the season opening win against the University of Memphis he had a career-high 3 catches for 43 yards.
 His biggest reception came against the University of Tennessee for a two-yard touchdown with 36 seconds left in the game, for a 24-21 come from behind win.
 He made 3 receptions for 20 yards against North Carolina State University in the Peach Bowl.
 He also played in the Senior Bowl.

 Professional career

 Dallas Cowboys (first stint)

-Watkins was selected by the Dallas Cowboys in the second round (59th overall) of the 1995 NFL Draft, to be the team's blocking tight end and help improve the running production.
+Watkins was selected by the Dallas Cowboys in the second round (59th overall) of the 1995 NFL draft, to be the team's blocking tight end and help improve the running production.
 Even as a rookie he was one of the biggest tight ends in the NFL, while backing up Jay Novacek.
 In the season opener against the New York Giants, he contributed to the offense recording 459 yards, including 230 rushing yards - the most by the Cowboys since October 31, 1993.